JourneySculptor/customer-churn-prediction/README.md

 If you encounter issues, refer to the [Troubleshooting](#troubleshooting) section for detailed guidance.

 #### Using a Dummy Dataset for Testing:
-If you don't want to download the full dataset right now, you can use a **dummy dataset** for initial testing.
-Simply create a file named `customer_churn.csv` inside the `data/` directory with the following columns:
+If you don't want to download the full dataset, create a dummy dataset as follows:
+1. Place a file named `customer_churn.csv` inside the `data/` directory.
+2. Include the following columns:
   - `customerID, gender, SeniorCitizen, Partner, Dependents, tenure, PhoneService, MultipleLines, InternetService, OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport, StreamingTV, StreamingMovies, Contract, PaperlessBilling, PaymentMethod, MonthlyCharges, TotalCharges, Churn`
-  - Use some dummy data in CSV format to test the functionality of the code.

 ### Skills Demonstrated
 - **Data Preprocessing**: Handling missing values, encoding categorical features.